TheRaphael0000/tahm-ken.ch/readme.md

 - thanks to @celiendonze and @Etiouse for helping me populate the initial `challenges.json`
 - thanks to @Pomarine for reviewing and correcting the `challenges.json` file
 - thanks to @Naralas for fixing paths in `brute_force_compositions.ipynb`
+- thanks to @DarkIntaqt for fixing a few typos and adding better meta tags

 people who gave feedback that were implemented/bug fixed: